Waxing

-Waxing Gibbous is the lunar phase on .
-Seen from Earth, illuminated fraction of the Moon surface is 87% and growing larger.
-The 11 days young Moon is in ♐ Sagittarius.
+Waxing Gibbous on .
+Illuminated surface of the Moon is 87% and growing larger.
+Lunar cycle is 11 days young.

 Moon rises in the afternoon and sets after midnight to early morning.
 It is visible to the southeast in early evening and it is up for most of the night.